 There are plenty of good antiviruses that include a VPN for Windows, Mac, Android, and even iOS — for example, TotalAV and Avira both offer a good VPN with their premium antivirus plans.
 However, the best VPNs on the market are from standalone providers like ExpressVPN and ProtonVPN, which both offer excellent mobile apps.

 Another slight gripe I have with Thor Mobile Security is that it doesn’t look and feel as polished and professional as Heimdal’s desktop application.
 Additionally, I would like to see Heimdal implement some anti-theft features into Thor Mobile Security, such as a remote locking system, remote alarm, GPS tracking, or remote image capture.
-Norton, Bitdefender, and McAfee all offer more professional-looking Android apps with far more features, including anti-theft protocols.
+Norton and Bitdefender offer more professional-looking Android apps with far more features, including anti-theft protocols.

 Heimdal Customer Support